ArielTurgeman/sql-visual-debbuger-feedback/PRIVACY.md

 - database connection information; and
 - information required to generate debugging steps, previews, filters, or explanations.

+SQL Visual Debugger does not route SQL query text, schema information, table or column information, query results, database contents, or database credentials through servers or cloud infrastructure operated by Ariel Turgeman as part of the debugging process.

 SQL Visual Debugger does not intentionally transmit SQL query text, database contents, query results, table names, column names, or database credentials to Ariel Turgeman for analytics or tracking purposes.

-When the user connects to a remote database, information necessary to execute the requested query or read-only helper queries is necessarily transmitted between the user's device and the database server or provider selected by the user.
+When the user connects to a remote database, information necessary to execute the requested query or read-only helper queries is necessarily transmitted directly between the user's device and the database server or provider selected by the user.

 The privacy and security practices of that database server or provider are governed by the provider or operator of that database environment.